 Delta - Oak City is a somewhat small town located in the state of Utah.
-With a population of 5,219 people and just one neighborhood, Delta - Oak City is the 101st largest community in Utah.
+With a population of 5,272 people and just one neighborhood, Delta - Oak City is the 101st largest community in Utah.

 As is often the case in a small town, Delta - Oak City doesn't have a public transportation system that people use for their commute.

-The overall education level of Delta - Oak City is somewhat higher than in the average US city of 21.84%: 26.45% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Delta - Oak City who are college-educated is somewhat higher than the average US community of 21.84%: 26.98% of adults in Delta - Oak City have at least a bachelor's degree.

-The per capita income in Delta - Oak City in 2022 was $25,740, which is low income relative to Utah, and lower middle income relative to the rest of the US.
-This equates to an annual income of $102,960 for a family of four.
+The per capita income in Delta - Oak City in 2022 was $25,892, which is low income relative to Utah, and lower middle income relative to the rest of the US.
+This equates to an annual income of $103,568 for a family of four.
 However, Delta - Oak City contains both very wealthy and poor people as well.

 Delta - Oak City is a somewhat ethnically-diverse town.
 The people who call Delta - Oak City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Delta - Oak City residents report their race to be White, followed by Asian.
 Delta - Oak City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.80% of the town’s residents.
-Important ancestries of people in Delta - Oak City include English, Danish, European, German, and Scottish.
+People of Hispanic or Latino origin account for 14.52% of the town’s residents.
+Important ancestries of people in Delta - Oak City include English, Danish, European, Irish, and Scottish.

 The most common language spoken in Delta - Oak City is English.
 Other important languages spoken here include Spanish and Chinese.